 Since 2013 the annual ICANN Studienkreis meetings are taking place under Chatham House rules in a round table format with a limitation to 40+ participants to enable a free and interactive discussion.

 The meetings are a unique opportunity for a truly multistakeholder dialogue where leading experts from the private sector, the technical community and civil society meet key players from governments and parliaments.

-Among the participants had been, inter alia, Nitin Desai, former Chair of the UN Working Group on Internet Governance (WGIG), Lynn St. Amour, former President and CEO of ISOC, Markus Kummer, former Executive Secretary of the UN Internet Governance Forum, Axel Pawlik, CEO of RIPE NCC, Jari Arko, former Chair of the IETF, Carl Bildt, former Prime Minister of Sweden, Larry Strickling, former Assistant Secretary U.S. Department of Commerce, Elmar Brok, Chair of the Foreign Affairs Committee of the European Parliament, Jyrki Kasvi, Chair of the Committee of the Future of the Finish Parliament, Michael Frankl, former Minister of Informatics of the Czech government, Siegfried Mosdorf, Vice-Minister of the German Ministry for Economics and many others.
+Among the participants had been, inter alia, Nitin Desai, former Chair of the UN Working Group on Internet Governance (WGIG), Lynn St. Amour, former President and CEO of ISOC, Markus Kummer, former Executive Secretary of the UN Internet Governance Forum, Axel Pawlik, CEO of RIPE NCC, Jari Arko, former Chair of the IETF, Carl Bildt, former Prime Minister of Sweden, Larry Strickling, former Assistant Secretary U.S. Department of Commerce, Elmar Brok, Chair of the Foreign Affairs Committee of the European Parliament, Jyrki Kasvi, Chair of the Committee of the Future of the Finish Parliament, Michael Frankl, former Minister of Informatics of the Czech government, Siegfried Mosdorf, Vice-Minister of the German Ministry for Economics, Marina Kaljurand, former Estonian Foreign Minister and many others.